wangleon/StellarLab/docs/source/catalog.rst

 There are some known biases on the physical parameters in the Kepler Input Catalog.
-We refer the readers to Pinsonneault et al. 2012 [#Pinsonneault2012]_ for an improved |Teff| scale and Dong et al. 2014 [#Dong2014]_ for an improved [Fe/H] scale.
+For instance, Pinsonneault et al. 2012 [#Pinsonneault2012]_ found that KIC underestimated |Teff| by up tp 200 K for field dwarfs.
+Verner et al. 2011 [#Verner2011]_ found that the surface gravities (log\ *g*) in KIC are overestimated by ~0.23 dex and stellar radii are underestimated by up to 50% for solar-type stars based on asteroseismic analysis.
+Dong et al. 2014 [#Dong2014]_ found systematic offset on KIC metallicities.
-Besides, Huber et al. 2014 [#Huber2014]_ derived parameters for 196,468 stars using Kepler photometric data, including 11,532 unclassified targes in this catalogue.
+Besides, Huber et al. 2014 [#Huber2014]_ derived properties for 196,468 stars observed in Q1-Q16 using a variety of methods, and later updated their catalog for Q1-Q17 transit detection run (DR24).
+Mathur et al. 2017 [#Mathur2017]_ presented revised stellar properties for 197,096 Kepler targets based on Q1-Q17 data (DR25).

 .. figure:: images/2010ApJ...713L..79K.Fig1.png
     :alt: Kepler response curves